reale/eutopian/en/governance/transparency-register.md

 -   Who gets funding from the EU budget

 -   What documents are held or produced in the process of drafting and adopting laws

-The European Parliament's [Transparency and Ethics website](http://www.europarl.europa.eu/at-your-service/en/transparency) *(set up in 2013)* provides information on:

--   Codes of Conduct for Members of Parliament and staff

--   Access to Parliament documents